processfeedback/docs.processfeedback.org/student-submission-guide.md

 In some cases you may not need a full interactive report link, and a PDF of your report may be enough.
 To obtain a PDF, click "Download Report PDF" in the sidebar on the left.

-#### Option 4: Download and share writing process data ZIP
+#### Option 4: Download and share a writing-process data ZIP

-Regardless of whether you typed in Google Docs or the Process Feedback editor, you can download a ZIP file of your writing process data and share the ZIP file.
+Regardless of whether you typed in Google Docs or the Process Feedback editor, you can download a ZIP file of your writing-process data and share the ZIP file.
 This can help bulk-analyze multiple writing processes at once.